muhizia/rent-cars/README.md

 # rent-cars
--- This is the project was created by @Aristide Muhizi -- The car rental system using c++ programming language.
+-- This is the project was created by @Aristide Muhizi<br/>
+-- The car rental system using c++ programming language.

 ## introduction